tjcrone/nethack/notes.md

 You feel a wrenching sensation. = you teleported
 You hear the footsteps of a guard on patrol. = vault on level?
 You feel a mild buzz. = ??
+You feel yourself speed up. = you put on speed boots.
+You feel yourself slow down. = you take off or lose speed boots.
+You have a strange feeling for a moment, then it passes. = ??
+Your hands glow a brilliant red. = ??
+Your hands no longer glow so brightly red. = ??
+You feel threatened - you can move again. = ??
+You feel strong!
+You must have been exercising diligently.
+You feel tough!

 ## Graffiti